-State plan HCBS needs- NF (& NF LOC ICF/IID (& ICF/IID Applicable Hospital (& based eligibility criteria waivers) LOC waivers) Hospital LOC waivers) See #5 above: 1) Must meet nursing facility level of care, e.g. demonstrate 1) need for assistance with ADLs of bed mobility, transfers, toilet use, or eating, 2) Cognitive Performance deficits, a) Severely impaired in decision making, b) short-term memory problem and at least moderately impaired in decision making, or c) short-term memory problem and is sometimes or rarely understood 3) physician involvement with unstable medical condition within the last 14 days, 4) have at least one treatment or condition in the last 14 days including: stage 3-4 pressure ulcers, intravenous or parenteral feedings, intravenous Must meet ICF/IID level of care, e.g. have developmental disability and a need for a habilitative service n/a

-State: MI TN: 18-0008 §1915(i) State plan HCBS State plan Attachment 3.1-i.1: Page 9 Effective: 10/1/18 Approved: 12/19/18 Supersedes: New r ugo y 11 1 medications, end-stage care, daily tracheostomy, respiratory, or suctioning care, pneumonia, daily oxygen therapy, daily insulin with 2 order changes, or peritoneal or hemodialysis, 5) received at least 45 minutes of skilled speech, occupational or physical rehabilitation therapies in the last 7 days 6) have displayed challenging behaviors (wandering, verbally abusive, physically abusive, socially inappropriate/disruptive, resisted care in 4 of the last 7 days.
-7) be LTSS participant for a year or more and have service dependency 8) be determined
+State plan HCBS needs- based eligibility criteria NF (& NF LOC waivers) ICF/IID (& ICF/IID LOC waivers) Applicable Hospital (& Hospital LOC waivers)

+See #5 above: Must meet nursing facility Must meet ICF/IID level n/a

+level of care, e.g. of care, e.g. have

+1) demonstrate developmental disability

+1) Need for assistance and a need for a

+with ADLs of bed habilitative service

+mobility, transfers,

+toilet use, or eating,

+OR

+2) Cognitive

+Performance deficits,

+a.
+Severely

+impaired in

+decision making,

+b.
+Short-term

+memory problem

+and at least

+moderately

+impaired in

+decision making,

+c.
+Short-term

+memory problem

+and is sometimes

+or rarely

+understood OR

+3) Physician

+3) involvement with

+unstable medical

+condition within the

+last 14 days, OR

+4) Have at least one

+, treatment or

+condition in the last

+14 days including:

+stage 3-4 pressure

+ulcers, intravenous

+or parenteral

+feedings, intravenous

+medications, end-

+stage care, daily

+tracheostomy,

+respiratory, or

+suctioning care,

+pneumonia, daily

+oxygen therapy,

+daily insulin with 2

+order changes, or

+peritoneal or

+hemodialysis, OR

+5) Received at least 45

+3)

+minutes of skilled

+speech, occupational

+or physical

+rehabilitation

+therapies in the last 7

+days, OR

+6) Have displayed

+0) challenging

+behaviors

+(wandering, verbally

+abusive, physically

+abusive, socially

+inappropriate/disrupt

+ive, resisted care in 4

+of the last 7 days, or

+had delusions or

+hallucinations in the

+- . last 7 days.
+OR

+7)

+participant for a year

+or more and have

+service dependency,

+OR

+8) Be determined

+8) medically frail.

+medically Itali.
+4.7 Care/Chronic Care Hosnital

-\Long Term Care/Chronic Care Hospital
+^{}Long Term Care/Chronic Care Hospital